Porphyrin: Photodynamic therapy

 Porphyrins have been evaluated in the context of photodynamic therapy (PDT) since they strongly absorb light, which is then converted to heat in the illuminated areas.
 This technique has been applied in macular degeneration using verteporfin.

 PDT is considered a noninvasive cancer treatment, involving the interaction between light of a determined frequency, a photo-sensitizer, and oxygen.
 This interaction produces the formation of a highly reactive oxygen species (ROS), usually singlet oxygen, as well as superoxide anion, free hydroxyl radical, or hydrogen peroxide.
 These high reactive oxygen species react with susceptible cellular organic biomolecules such as; lipids, aromatic amino acids, and nucleic acid heterocyclic bases, to produce oxidative radicals that damage the cell, possibly inducing apoptosis or even necrosis.

 Molecular electronics and sensors

 Porphyrin-based compounds are of interest as possible components of molecular electronics and photonics.
 Synthetic porphyrin dyes have been incorporated in prototype dye-sensitized solar cells.

 Biological applications

 Porphyrins have been investigated as possible anti-inflammatory agents and evaluated on their anti-cancer and anti-oxidant activity.
 Several porphyrin-peptide conjugates were found to have antiviral activity against HIV in vitro.

 Toxicology

 Heme biosynthesis is used as biomarker in environmental toxicology studies.
 While excess production of porphyrins indicate organochlorine exposure, lead inhibits ALA dehydratase enzyme.

+Photochemistry

+Free-base porphyrins, including naturally occurring protoporphyrin IX (PPIX), function as viable photoredox catalysts under red-light irradiation.
+Red light provides deeper tissue and media penetration, making this approach suitable for aqueous biomolecule functionalization.